aristanetworks/avd-workshops/workshops/git.md

 Git makes collaboration easy by allowing multiple people to merge their changes into one source.
 Regardless of whether you work solo or as part of a team, Git will be useful for you.

-Here is a summary of the basic commands will be working with:
+Basic Git commands we will be working with:

 - git config
 - git status